kristigordon/Algorithm_Two_Sum/README.md

 # Algorithm Two Sum

-The Two Number Sum coding question might be one of the very first coding questions you will ever do.
+Whether you're using LeetCode, AlgoExpert, or just my site, the Two Number Sum coding question might be one of the very first coding questions you will ever do.
+This question takes you beyond the basics and introduces some logic and Big O Notation.
+If you haven't read my article explaining Big O Notation, you can definitely continue through this article.
+I'll link the deep dive so you can then directly apply what you learn here.

+Well.
+Let's get into it.
 In this problem, we are taking an array of intergers, and trying to see what combimation equals the given target sum.

-We then need to return these integers in any order.
+We will then need to return these integers in any order.

 In the event where there aren't two numbers that when summed equal the target number, return an empty array.